cmu-sei/redemption/doc/test.md

 Script outputs two .csv 'tables'.
 First to fill in ratios values in bottom table, second to determine color (<80% red).
 Script is test_satisfaction_status_tables.sh, which is now in the main branch of redemption.public.

 Once deemed correct, sample alerts are preserved and act as regression tests for Bamboo.
 As with regression tests, any change in behavior of a correct sample alert is mitigated before the change is merged into the main branch.

+_(Related to the discussion above about effort to manually adjudicate alerts: We welcome your contributions of alert adjudications for these 3 codebases, to help the community that uses, tests, and develops Redemption!
+Contributions of alert adjudications should be provided in the same format as the existing adjudications in the alerts.json files and should include sufficient information in the `rationale` field to enable our experts to validate the provided rationale.
+The contributed filename should be constructed as follows, same as the existing `alerts.json` files used for this testing: `{git,zeek}.{cppcheck, clang-tidy, rosecheckers, <OTHER_SA_TOOLNAME>}.{<CODE_FLAW_ID>}.alerts.json`)_

 #### Measuring and Improving Satisfactory Alert Redemption
 ##### Features